Admiral of the fleet

-An admiral of the fleet or shortened to fleet admiral is a senior naval flag officer rank, usually equivalent to Field marshal and Marshal of the air force.
+An admiral of the fleet or shortened to fleet admiral is a senior naval flag officer rank, usually equivalent to field marshal and marshal of the air force.
 An admiral of the fleet is typically senior to an admiral.

 It is also a generic term for a senior admiral in command of a large group of ships, comprising a fleet or, in some cases, a group of fleets.
 If actually a rank, its name can vary depending on the country.
 In addition to "fleet admiral" and "admiral of the fleet", such rank names include "admiral of the navy" and "grand admiral".

-Etymology

-The title admiral of the fleet can trace its origins to the Middle Ages, where the title was typically granted to a nobleman who was appointed by a monarch to raise and command a navy for a specific campaign.

 Usage in specific countries

 The following articles contain specific information on the rank as it pertains to individual countries: